sooriyaarachchi/pybites.github.io-src/content/python_iteration.md

 ##The Iteration Protocol

-This is how a for loop works internally, it cathces the StopIteration for you:
+This is how a for loop works internally, it catches the StopIteration for you:

 	>>> name = 'Julian'
 	>>> name.__iter__